-This access will be granted by a separate decision of Council in accord with Council's Policy for Access to Rural Properties
+This access will be granted by a separate decision of Council in accordance with Council's "Guidelines for Access to Rural Properties-(including Quarries)"

-If at any time the road no longer serves the centre of a business enterprise to the satisfaction of Council it will be maintained as a Rural Access (Secondary) Road.
+If at any time the road no longer serves the centre of a business enterprise to the satisfaction of the Council, it will be maintained as a Rural Access (Secondary) Road.

-Roads which are being maintained for either of these purposes will still be classified as Rural Access (Secondary) in this Hierarchy, but will be identified separately by the use of a suffix on the road classification code in Council's Road Register and Road Asset Register.
+Roads which are being maintained for either of these purposes will be classified as Rural Access (Secondary) in this Hierarchy and noted in the Road register.
+Those used for school bus purposes in this category will be inspected on a 12 monthly basis and/or upon request.